Two Cases Of Legionnaires’ In Rego Park

 “While the risk of infection to tenants is very low, as part of the routine protocol to assess potential sources of Legionnaires’ disease, the Health Department is working with the building management to test the building’s water supply,” said Julien Martinez, a spokesman for the DOH.

-He noted that the bacteria for this strain of pneumonia is found within water systems, such as indoor plumbing, and is not contagious and treatable with antibiotics.
+He noted that the bacteria for this strain of pneumonia are found within water systems, such as indoor plumbing.
+The disease is not contagious and is treatable with antibiotics.
 It is spread through water vapor containing the bacteria.
-The DOH suggests that anyone with flu-like systems or difficulty breathing should get immediate medical attention.
+The DOH suggests that anyone with flu-like symptoms or difficulty breathing get immediate medical attention.

 Anyone using hot water to bathe or wash dishes should minimize time in the room when the water is filling the tub or sink—and the DOH recommends filling it slowly.
 It is important for residents to continually wash their hands.

-The DOH has expanded its lab capacity, increased regulations on cooling towers (a source for the disease) and hired more inspectors after the outbreak in the South Bronx in 2015.
+The DOH has expanded its laboratory capacity, increased regulations on cooling towers (a source of the disease) and hired more inspectors after the outbreak in the South Bronx in 2015.

 There is an average of 200 to 400 Legionnaires’ disease cases reported in the city every year.
 In 2016, there were 216 cases reported.

-The Alliance To Prevent Legionnaire’s Disease released a statement expressing disappointment in the DOH’s response.
+The Alliance to Prevent Legionnaires’ Disease released a statement expressing disappointment with the DOH’s response.

 “Not including this most recent diagnosis, 212 people in New York City have reported cases of Legionnaires’ disease to the CDC so far in 2017,” the statement read.
 “That’s an 81 percent increase in cases over the same amount of time in 2016.”